Tentacle erotica: Manga

+Bunny girls being raped by tentacles.

 Toshio Maeda's Urotsukidōji was a pioneer in the tentacle rape genre with its mix of sex, bishōjo and tentacles.
 Maeda's depiction of tentacles was more creature-like and possessed at will, imitating male genitalia.
 However, six years prior to Urotsukidōji in 1976, Maeda created his first tentacle work in an experimental short story called SEX Tearing, which is considered the origin for Urotsukidōji as well as the earliest work depicting sex between women and tentacles.
 In 1989, Maeda's manga Demon Beast Invasion created what could be considered the modern Japanese paradigm of tentacle porn, in which the elements of sexual assault are emphasized.
 Maeda explained that he invented the practice to get around strict Japanese censorship regulations, which prohibit the depiction of the penis but do not prohibit showing sexual penetration by a tentacle or similar appendages.

 Go Nagai has also been known for including scenes of tentacle rape in his stories, the most notable examples being Barabanba and MazinSaga.